 When Carrie Fisher passed away in late 2016, former colleagues and the media extolled her prolific career as an actor and writer.
 They also praised her efforts to champion those suffering from mental illness.
 Fisher had bipolar disorder, a brain disorder that causes drastic shifts in mood, energy and activity levels.

 According to the National Institute of Mental Health (NIMH), 2.6 percent of American adults have bipolar disorder.
+That equates to more than 5 million men and women.
 Signs commonly appear during a person’s late teen or early adult years, but children can also have the disorder, which usually lasts a lifetime.
 The symptoms of the manic and depressed episodes common with bipolar disorder can be so severe that if left untreated, they can negatively affect quality of life, relationships, education and career.

 Dr. Larkin Hoyt, director of outpatient services at Sharp Mesa Vista Hospital, answers five questions about bipolar disorder — and what you can do if you are concerned about a loved one.

 1. Carrie Fisher talked often about her diagnosis, which is rare for someone so high-profile.
 Why is there such a stigma surrounding bipolar disorder?

 Often it is because people wrongly attribute mental illness to character and moral failures that are within a person’s control.
 Bipolar disorder is a brain disease and the symptoms that are present in a manic or depressed episode greatly influence behavior and personality.
 Medication, therapy and positive coping skills can be very effective at treating this disorder, but often the stigma prevents people from getting the help they need.

 2. What are the most common misconceptions about bipolar disorder?